 What Do Vinyl Floors Feel Like to Walk On?

 LVT and LVP flooring are great options for your kitchen or prep space because they have a pre-attached underlayment that adds cushion, so you can comfortably work in the kitchen.
 In contrast, flooring materials such as stone or ceramic tile tend to be hard on the feet and prone to feeling very cold.
 In addition to being comfortable, LVT and LVP flooring are also very durable.
 The material is made with a wear-resistant surface that will stand up to heavy traffic and many years of use.
 This makes it a great option for areas such as kitchens and prep spaces, where people spend a lot of time walking back and forth between different areas in the room.

 How Durable is Vinyl, and Can It Be Repaired?

-Rigid core LVT is an incredibly durable product.
-However, hard use and accidents can damage even the most durable of materials, including LVT.
-Sheet vinyl tends to be more vulnerable than LVT in this respect, particularly the less pricey options.
-And sheet vinyl is more difficult to repair, since it's all one big sheet of flooring material.
-It's tricky to cut out a piece and match it with a new piece, and the seams may be difficult or impossible to conceal entirely.
-As a result, in the event of a significant damage, replacing the entire sheet vinyl flooring may be the best option.
-In contrast, a damaged vinyl floor tile can simply be popped out and replaced, so it's a good idea to purchase extra material and keep it on hand.
+Rigid core LVP and LVT flooring are extremely durable, but hard use and accidents can damage even the most durable materials, including luxury vinyl flooring (LVF).
+Sheet vinyl tends to be more vulnerable than LVF.
+It's more delicate, particularly the less pricey options, and harder to repair, since it's all one big sheet of flooring material.
+It's tricky to cut out a piece of sheet vinyl flooring and match it with a new piece.
+The seams may be difficult or impossible to conceal entirely, so in the event of a significant damage, replacing the entire sheet vinyl flooring may be your best option.
+In contrast, a damaged luxury vinyl plank or tile can just be popped out and replaced.
+So, it's a good idea to purchase extra material and keep it on hand.

 Can I Install Vinyl Flooring Myself?